 PUBG is the latest Early Access title to become an incredible phenomenon.
 Like DayZ, Minecraft and others before it, this game has spread like wildfire with thousands upon thousands of players picking it up and diving into its Battle Royale-style world.

-Players jump into a huge map and simple have to fight, survive and thrive.
-Up to 100 players dueling to the death on a remote island is as intense and thrilling as you’d expect, as desperate scavenges for resources become brawls to the death for scraps of food, fuel and ammunition.
+Players jump into a huge map and simply have to fight, survive and thrive.
+Up to 100 players dueling to the death on a remote island is as intense and thrilling as you’d expect, as desperate scavenges for resources become brawls to the death for scraps of food, fuel, and ammunition.

 If you haven’t heard of PUBG yet, chances are you’re about to, so why not get a headstart and jump into this incredible game right now!